platinumj76-art/jseth-ecosystem/README.md

 Withdrawal of Consent supported.

 ⚖️ Terms of Use
-IP Ownership: All generated and uploaded content belongs to Joshua Anderson & J‑Seth Productions.
+IP Ownership: All generated and uploaded content belongs to Joshua Anderson & J Seth Productions

 Royalties: 10% applied to all generated, uploaded, or downloaded content revenue.